scarroll32/whisperer/README.md

 ## Requirements

-- Python 3.11 (built and tested specifically for this version)
+- Python 3.11+ (built and tested with Python 3.13)
 - `ffmpeg` installed and available in your system path
 - **VLC** (optional) - For automatic audio playback